Affirmative action: South Africa

+Ghana

+The Parliament of Ghana passed the Affirmative Action Bill on July 30, 2024.
+The bill aims to increase the number of women in politics, with a target of 30% by 2026, 35% by 2028 and 50% by 2030.
+The 2024 Ghanaian general election in December was the first with affirmative action legislation in place.
+In the election campaign, both the ruling New Patriotic Party and the main opposition party NDC voiced their commitment to the targets, in an effort to appeal to women voters.
+After the election, the number of women remained the same as after the 2020 election (15%).
+In his inaugural speech on 7 January 2025, the newly elected President John Mahama said the NDC was committed to "breaking the glass ceiling" for women in politics.

 Asia

 China

-There is affirmative action in education for minority nationalities.
-This may equate to lowering minimum requirements for the National University Entrance Examination, which is a mandatory exam for all students to enter university.
-Some universities set quotas for minority (non-Han) student intake.
-Further, minority students enrolled in ethnic minority-oriented specialties (e.g. language and literature programs) are provided with scholarships and/or pay no tuition, and are granted a monthly stipend.
+There is affirmative action in education for minority nationalities in China, this may equate to lowering minimum requirements for the National University Entrance Examination, which is a mandatory exam for all students to enter university.
+Liangshaoyikuan refers a policy in China on affirmative action in criminal justice.

 Israel

 A class-based affirmative action policy was incorporated into the admission practices of the four most selective universities in Israel during the early to mid-2000s.
-In evaluating the eligibility of applicants, neither their financial status nor their national or ethnic origins are considered.
-The emphasis, rather, is on structural disadvantages, especially neighborhood socioeconomic status and high school rigor, although several individual hardships are also weighed.
+In evaluating the eligibility of applicants, neither their financial status nor their national or ethnic origins are considered; the emphasis is on structural disadvantages, especially neighborhood socioeconomic status and high school rigor, although several individual hardships are also weighed.
 This policy made the four institutions, especially the echelons at the most selective departments, more diverse than they otherwise would have been.
-The rise in geographic, economic and demographic diversity of a student population suggests that the plan's focus on structural determinants of disadvantage yields broad diversity dividends.
+Proponents of this model have said that rising geographic, economic and demographic diversity of the student population suggests the focus on structural determinants of disadvantage yields broad diversity dividends.

-Israeli citizens who are women, Arabs, Blacks or people with disabilities are supported by affirmative action in the civil service employment.
-Also Israeli citizens who are Arabs, Blacks or people with disabilities are entitled to full university scholarships by the state.
+In civil service employment, Israeli citizens who are women, Arabs, Blacks or people with disabilities are supported by affirmative action policies.
+Israeli citizens who are Arabs, Blacks or people with disabilities are also entitled to full university scholarships from the state.

-In her study of gender politics in Israel, Dafna Izraeli showed that the paradox of affirmative action for women directors is that the legitimation for legislating their inclusion on boards also resulted in the exclusion of women's interested as a legitimate issue on the boards' agendas.
-"The new culture of the men's club is seductive token women are under the pressure to become "social males" and prove that their competence as directors, meaning that they are not significantly different from men.
-In the negotiation for status as worthy peers, emphasizing gender signals that a woman is an "imposter", someone who does not rightfully belong in the position she is claiming to fill."
-And once affirmative action for women is fulfilled, and then affirmative action shares the element, as Izraeli put it, the "group equality discourse," making it easier for other groups to claim for a fairer distribution of resources.
-This suggests that affirmative action can have applications for different groups in Israel.